robertmand/FAIR-DaSH/_episodes/ep2.md

 - (Meta)data are released with a clear and accessible data usage licence (R1.1)
 ---
 #### What is a data repository?
 It is a general term used to describe any storage space you use to deposit data, metadata and any associated research.
-Kindly note that database is more specific and it is mainly for the storage of your data.
+Please note that database is more specific and it is mainly for the storage of your data.
 ###### Types of data repository
 Data repositories are classified based on **the purpose of data repository** into:

 A) Controlled access repository for sensitive data: explained in details in [data sharing lesson of RDMkit](https://rdmkit.elixir-europe.org/sharing) and we will explain this type of repository in the next episode

-B) Discipline specific repository: there are known repository for different data types e.g arrayexpress for high-throughput functional genomics experiments
+B) Discipline specific repository: there are known repository for different data types e.g [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress) for high-throughput functional genomics experiments

 C) Institutional repository: In case you can not find suitable repository for your data set, some universities have their own general purpose repositories.
-For instance, **University of Reading Research Data Archive** is a general purpose repository that have similar features e.g. controlled access ... etc to other databases.
+For instance, [University of Reading Research Data Archive](https://researchdata.reading.ac.uk) is a general purpose repository that have similar features e.g. controlled access ... etc to other databases.
 It can be used for students and researchers.

-D) General data repository: these are usually for data that have no public repositories e.g. Zenodo
+D) General data repository: multidisciplinary or/and general-purpose open data repository, open for all scholars  e.g. Zenodo

 **Figure 1 summarizes these types with different examples**